 Are Wet Properties Expensive to Repair in Exeter?

 Residents of Exeter Can See Expenses Spiral when Water Damage Strikes.
-SERVPRO is a Qualified Restoration Service that Can Mitigate Costs and Repair your Home.

 Why do wet properties deteriorate?

 Water problems can degrade over time, causing extensive harm to your Exeter home.
 When dry materials are exposed to moisture, it can affect their structural integrity and promote harmful microbial activity.
 The combination of water exposure and microbial growth can lead to long-term problems affecting building materials, drywall, and fabrics in the home.
 If you discover water intrusion, it is vital that you contact your insurer right away.
 The first three days of a water emergency are central to the overall cost of restoration.
-SERVPRO technicians can enter the property, assess potential damages, mitigate losses, and begin repairing your home.
+SERVPRO technicians can enter the property, assess potential damages, mitigate damages, and begin repairing your water-damaged Exeter home.
 A standard water restoration from start to finish typically takes between two and five days to recover with professional help.

 Is rising humidity harmful to a property?

 One of the causes of water damage in your Exeter home may be rising humidity levels.
 When large bodies of water enter an enclosed environment, it begins to evaporate.
 Evaporation leads to higher levels of humidity within an indoor environment.
 When this humid air comes into contact with cold, dry surfaces, it condensates.
-This condensation effect can quickly lead to ceiling, wall cavity, or upper floor damage.
+This condensation effect can quickly lead to the ceiling, wall cavity, or upper floor damage.
 The more moisture in the air- relative humidity- can slow down the evaporation process overall, leading to more water exposure and a more extended restoration project.
-SERVPRO technicians typically bring in humidity controls at the first opportunity to mitigate further losses in a wet property.
+SERVPRO technicians typically bring in humidity controls at the first opportunity to mitigate further damages in a wet property.